Workers compensation is one benefit that is available to you when you suffer an injury on the job. You may also have other benefits available to you.

-The question that often gets asked which is whether someone who has a short-term disability insurance policy can receive short-term disability in addition to workers’ compensation.
+The question that often gets asked is whether someone who has a short-term disability insurance policy can receive short-term disability in addition to workers compensation.
 The answer to that question is it depends.

-Short-term disability is a benefit that some people have either through an insurance policy or through their employer.
+Short-term disability is a benefit that some people have either through an insurance policy they purchased on their own or through their employer.
 If you have short term disability coverage, it generally covers you for a disability that keeps you from working for a few weeks or a few months.

 The exact coverage of short term disability will depend on the particular plan.
 If the benefit is funded by your employer, then it will probably be defined in your employee handbook.
 If it is an insurance policy, then the policy will lay out what benefits you will receive in certain situations.